Piquetero Party: Ideology

 The Piquetero Party describes itself as an advocate of social inclusion and economic justice, with proposals aimed at changes in existing economic structures.
 A key proposal is the implementation of a universal basic wage to address immediate economic inequalities.
+In line with this, the party has been described as far-left, Kirchnerist, communist, and Trotskyist, and openly supports Kirchnerism, while describes itself as the champion of the "piquetero struggle."
+It supports Peronism and evokes Eva Perón as one of its main ideological inspirations, situating itself as the "left of Kirchnerism" and maintaining political ties with Kirchnerist figures such as Luis D'Elía and Gabriel Mariotto.
 However, his ideology also raises a profound criticism of the current economic system, based on a Marxist analysis of the dynamics of modern capitalism.

 According to the document "The Collapse of Capital", the party considers that the current historical phase is dominated by imperialist monopolies, which have "eradicated free markets, the core of traditional capitalism."
 This analysis highlights the antagonism between "parasitic monopolies and financial capitalism versus industrial production and merchant capitalism."
 This contradiction fuels important class struggles and international conflicts.

 The Piquetero Party maintains that the fight against fascism is intrinsically linked to the fight against monopolies, arguing that the expropriation of these is a necessity to advance towards social and economic justice.
 This perspective seeks to guide the working class towards a planned or communist economy, positioning this expropriation as a crucial task.